top of page

 My Journey at Sea: A Reality Check

-My last 70's Party onboard Ovation of the Seas Hello, beautiful people!
+***Audio version is here*** My last 70's Party onboard Ovation of the Seas Hello, beautiful people!
 I took my time to write part III because I wasn't sure if I should share it.
 In this part of my story, I need to talk about someone who is great at their job but sometimes lets their insecurities show.
 I really wanted to express how I felt a bit betrayed and disappointed, but honestly, at the end of the day, I don't think it matters anymore.
-The Weight of Words I was hurt by this person, unaware that they
+The Weight of Words I was hurt by th

 Cecy Del Razo